Exabyte-io/documentation/docs/software-directory/overview.md

 > * VASP is available for current licensees and on-demand for users with academic affiliations

+!!!info "Loading Modeling Applications via Command Line Interface"
+    We package modeling software available via Command Line Interface as pre-compiled [modules](../cli/modules.md).
+Instructions on how such modules can be loaded and made available for use can be found [here](../cli/actions/modules-actions.md).

 ## Structural Analysis and Visualization Tools

 ### Graphical